 Contributor.Reimaging is an instrumental design collective founded by Gabriel Fries-Briggs, Brendan Shea and Nicholas Pajerski and exists as an expanded platform for collaboration.
 It fosters conversations about contemporary processes of making, particularly in light of our computational moment.
 The collective stakes a claim for fabrication as a form of construction and, simultaneously, a form of representation.
 The reimaging of representational protocols engages an expanded toolkit of design in contact with matter, as irreducible to procedural or linguistic description.
 Article: Choreographing Contingency.

 Contributor.
 Quilian Riano is the founder and principal of DSGN AGNC, a collaborative design/research studio exploring political engagement through architecture, urbanism, art & activism.
 Quilian holds a Masters of Architecture from Harvard University’s Graduate School of Design and currently teaches design studios at Parsons, The New School for Design and Pratt Institute of Technology.
-Article: Which Public?
-Conflict as catalyst.
+Articles: Which Public?
+Conflict as catalyst. and Follow The Money.

 Contributor.
 Avigail Sachs teaches architecture history and theory at the University of Tennessee, Knoxville.
 She is currently writing a book manuscript on the idea of “environmental design” in postwar American schools of architecture.
 She is a graduate of the University of California, Berkeley, MIT the Technion, Israel Institute of Technology.
 Article: The Trouble with Certainty.